FerranSalguero/ferransalguero.github.io/_portfolios/rubiks-cube.md

 title: Rubik's cube
 ---

-A Rubik's cube game for mobile and PC.
+A Rubik's cube game for mobile, PC and consoles.

 Development currently halted.